 Gastric Sleeve Surgery

-As with all bariatric surgeries, there are some disadvantages to gastric sleeve.
+There are some disadvantages to gastric sleeve surgery that you should consider.
 These include:

-- The stomach may stretch over time leading to late weight regain.
+- The stomach can stretch over time, resulting in weight gain.

-- It is not an option for patients with severe reflux disease.
+- This surgery is not an option for individuals with severe reflux disease.

 - A second surgery, known as a duodenal switch, may be needed to correct future weight gain.